Bring out the laser! On-farm drone and laser trials to begin in Northern Ireland

 Long gone are the days of guessing which nutrients are low in your soil or whether your silage is good enough for the high-yielders, but could precise, real-time data – or close to it – form part of grass management too?

-Each of the group measures their weekly grass growth using an electronic plate metre.
-Once a fortnight each farmer sends a sample of grass from a field ready for grazing to the lab for analysis to allow them to make better management decisions.
+Once a fortnight each farmer also sends a small cutting of grass from a field ready for grazing to the lab for analysis to allow them to make better management decisions.

 The results of the programme have been impressive – already yields on the GrassCheck farms have increased and profitability has also followed suit.